2.5 Media Management

 Image data management

-- Start date: The date of the first image in the image set
+- Image set start date/time: the date and time of the first image collected in the image set (in the format YYYY-MM-DD HH:MM:SS)

-- End date: The date of the last image in the image set
+- End date: the date and time of the last image collected in the image set (in the format YYYY-MM-DD HH:MM:SS)

-- Task count: Count of the numbers of tasks for this image set.
-Clicking on the will show the projects the image set is associated with.
-This will also display the observer who tagged the task, the number species detected, and the series gap used in the project.
+- Details drop-down: clicking on the drop-down arrow will show the projects the image set is associated with, the observer who tagged the task, the number of unique species detected, and the series gap used in the project.